Netflix/falcor/model.md

 Note that **references are only followed if there are more keys in the path that have not yet been evaluated.** If we shorten the path to "todos[0]" the model returns the reference path rather than the object it refers to.

-(Example of what I said above printed to the console)
 ```JavaScript
 var log = console.log.bind(console)
 var $ref = falcor.Model.ref;